 Limited screen sizes: 48, 55, 65, 77, 83, 88-inch

 Muted brightness (up to 1,000nits)

-We can summarise the battle between QLED and OLED in one sentence: QLED is a tweak of existing LCD technology, while OLED is a new technology altogether.
+We can summarise the OLED vs QLED battle in one sentence: QLED is a tweak of existing LCD technology, while OLED is a new technology altogether.

 OLED – which stands for Organic Light Emitting Diode – uses a carbon-based film between two conductors that emits its own light when an electric current is passed through.